Camelots du Roi: Genesis

 In 1908, the Action française sought to equip itself with a youth militant organization.
-Commander Louis Cuignet prospected in the ranks of the army in search of a leader of men.
-In the end he chose Maxime Real del Sarte, a student at the Beaux-Arts, after the coup "by the Court of Cassation".
-In the aftermath of the Dreyfus affair, the young Real del Sarte decides to attack the judges by interrupting a hearing interrupted by the public prosecutor Alexis Ballot-Beaupré:
+Commander Louis Cuignet prospected in the ranks of the army in search of a forceful leader.
+In the end he chose Maxime Real del Sarte, a student at the Beaux-Arts Academy, after his notorious performance in the Court of Cassation.
+In the aftermath of the Dreyfus affair, the young Real del Sarte undertook to publicly insult the judges during a hearing presided over by the public prosecutor Alexis Ballot-Beaupré:

-Created on 16 November 1908, the formula "Camelots du Roi" was used for the first time in the daily L'Action française to designate the newspaper sellers of the Gazette de France, L'Accord social and L'Action française.
-Their name originated from their first vocation, that of ensuring propaganda by selling mainly the issues of the French Action newspaper in the streets of Paris, hence their name of Camelots, newsagents.
-The name of the group means "street-hawkers of the king" and does not refer to the legendary locale of Camelot.
+Created on 16 November 1908, the name "Camelots du Roi" first used in L'Action française daily newspaper to designate the newspaper sellers of the Gazette de France, L'Accord social and L'Action française.
+The name means "street-hawkers of the king" and does not refer to the legendary locale of Camelot.
 They were recruited on the one hand from the royalist group of the XVIIe district of Paris organized by Henry des Lyons to sell newspapers at church doors, and on the other hand from among the royalist workers and employees of L'Accord social of Firmin Bacconnier.

 Few in number at the start, the first police reports mention about fifty members in January 1909.
 At the end of 1909, the police counted around 400.

 On 21 November 1908, the Camelots du Roi disrupted a reading-tribute dedicated to Émile Zola at the Odéon.

 During the winter of 1908 to 1909, the Camelots du Roi damaged or even destroyed statues erected in Paris or in the provinces representing Dreyfusards or Republicans.

 The Camelots were the instrument of a policy of tumult on the part of Action Française.
 They were much more an armed force than a force of political proposal.
 The idea was to stir up trouble to remind public opinion of the royalist cause and thus bring in new recruits.
 The members of Les Camelots had great admiration for Charles Maurras as a writer and as a politician.
 He was their indisputable master, even if some gradually marginalized their position within Action Française, without however questioning their affiliation with this movement.
 The first president of the King's Camelots was named Maxime Real del Sarte, while Henry des Lyons was the national secretary.
 Marius Plateau, Lucien Lacour, Armand du Tertre, Lucien Martin, Léon Géraud, Jean Dorange were appointed delegates.
 The man who decided the relationship of the Camelots with the central organization of Action Française, as well as discipline, was Maurice Pujo.